CSALabsAutomation/azure-databricks/steps/01_data-ingestion-of-streaming-data/documentation.md

       ![bastionConnect](./assets/4-bastion_connect.png "bastion connect")

-9. Acquire the ownership of the Kafka connect config file using the following command.
+9. A new Shell window will open.
+We will type our commands here.
+First, acquire the ownership of the Kafka connect config file using the following      command.

     ```text
     sudo chown $USER /usr/lib/kafka_2.12-3.3.1/config/connect-distributed.properties